Mindinventory/CircularSlider/README.md

 ```

 ##### minimumValue
 Minimum Value of the slider or you can say start value for the slider.
-It will set in CGFlote.init
+It will set in CGFloat.init

 ##### maximumValue
-Maximum value for the slider which is set in CGFlote.init
+Maximum value for the slider which is set in CGFloat.init

 ##### totalValue
-TotalValue will help to meauser progress of the cirle while moving which should be equal to maximum value
+TotalValue will help to measure progress of the circle while moving which should be equal to maximum value

 ##### knobRadius
 The Radius of the know that how large you want to show